 It seems that most people have their favorite method for catching bass.
-A Pro angler will usually say a reaction bait or swim bait is their favorite, and if you talk to a Delta angler they will say they love flipping.
+A Pro angler will usually say a reaction bait or swimbait is their favorite, and if you talk to a Delta angler, they will say they love flipping.
 Ask me what my favorite method is, and I’ll say without hesitation - the Texas rig.

-When it comes to fishing lures, it can get complicated deciding which size, color and action is best depending on where the bass are and what they are feeding on.
-To me everything seems more complicated than the simple Texas rig.
+When it comes to fishing lures, it can get complicated deciding which size, color, and action is best depending on where the bass are and what they are feeding on.
+To me, everything seems more complicated than the simple Texas rig.

 Past to Present:

-Thirty years ago we mostly used a spinnerbait, Rat-L-Trap, crankbait, or a finesse bait like a dart head, tube, or split shot.
+Thirty years ago, we mostly used a spinnerbait, Rat-L-Trap, crankbait, or a finesse bait like a dart head, tube, or split shot.

 Aaron lamented to me this week that he could have done much better than 55th at the Toyota Bass Fest if he had drop shotted on the second day instead of using reaction lures.
 He got stuck on the pattern that worked so well to catch big ones during pre-fish and ignored his gut feelings to drop shot during the tournament when conditions changed.
-Speaking of drop shot, that’s my “go to” when the Texas rig becomes ineffective.
+Speaking of the drop shot, that’s my “go-to” when the Texas rig becomes ineffective.
 If you’ve noticed, it seems the drop shot has super-ceded all the other finesse styles in the past few years.

 Have you ever had anyone ask you to take them fishing and show them how to catch bass?
-If so, you probably laughed like I do, because bass fishing takes more than a day to learn.
+If so, you probably laughed like I do because bass fishing takes more than a day to learn.
 Because there are so many variables, and things keep evolving, no one knows everything about bass fishing.
 Like any sport, that’s a good thing.
-Anyone serious about fishing needs to be teachable, versatile and remain enthused about it.
+Anyone serious about fishing needs to be teachable, versatile, and remain enthused about it.
 To be a good angler, it will take lots of actual fishing and not just reading about it or watching t.v. and videos.
 Aaron and I learned almost everything by doing it and by trial and error.

 I also like the way it goes through trees and brush, plus it’s much easier to cast around docks and cover.
 A while back, I went to Castaic with my friend Liz.
 We caught over 100 fish, all on a Texas rig, and it continued to dominate for weeks.
-We used various sized hooks, weights, and Robo Worms; and casted into and around trees, rock piles, and on walls.
+We used various sized hooks, weights, and Robo Worms; and cast into and around trees, rock piles, and walls.
 We rarely ever broke off.